Seeking legal advice

 However, you can also seek your own legal advice at any stage of your injury claim process.
 If you are legally represented your CTP Insurer will communicate with your lawyer.
 You may still receive information from your CTP Insurer – for example, if they are providing details about a medical assessment they have arranged for you to attend or supporting you in your injury recovery.

-If the total amount of compensation paid to you by the CTP Insurer for your claim does not exceed $25,000, no legal fees or associated costs can be recovered by you as part of your claim (including disbursements incurred by the lawyer in acting on your behalf such as court filing fees, investigation enquiries, expert medical reports and photocopying).
+If the total amount of compensation paid to you by the CTP Insurer for your claim is $25,000 or less, no legal fees or associated costs can be recovered by you as part of your claim (including disbursements incurred by the lawyer in acting on your behalf such as court filing fees, investigation enquiries, expert medical reports and photocopying).
 Limitations also apply if your compensation exceeds $25,000.

 There will always be a component of any legal fees that won’t be claimable from your insurer.
 Prior to engaging a lawyer, you should make sure you discuss with them: